BIOLOGICAL FILTERS FOR AQUACULTURE

 good advantages.
 They pack more

-biologically active surface area into a given volume than any other type of biofilter.
-In addition, the best shape for a fluidized bed sand filters is a tall column.
+for a fluidized bed sand filters is a tall column.
 Thus they have a small foot print for a given

 capacity.
 They are self cleaning and